 A skin check takes 15-30 minutes, depending on your skin type.
 If you require treatment or removal of the skin lesion, most cases can be dealt with at the surgery including skin flap and graft surgery.
 If necessary, you are referred to a specialist for further attention and management.

-A booking facility fee will be charged to all the patients who attend 4 surgical procedures.
-Please refer to “Fee & Charges”.
+A booking facility fee will be charged for all the patients who attend 4 surgical procedures.

 A follow up appointment is required with your doctor for removal of sutures and discussion of result.